Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Inference in NLSM

-Here $(\bm{\sigma}_{x}^{(t)})^2 \mathbf{I} = \text{diag}\big((\sigma_{x}^{(t)})^2_1, ..., (\sigma_{x}^{(t)})^2_{|x|}\big)$. \shubham{We wish to learn the mean and covariance parameters of Gaussian distributions in \eqref{eq:q_psi_gaussian} and \eqref{eq:q_theta_gaussian} (these are called \textit{variational parameters}).
-There are two possible approaches for doing this: \textbf{(i)} $ELBO(\bm{\Phi})$ can be directly optimized as a function of variational parameters or \textbf{(ii)} One can model the variational parameters as outputs of some other parametric function (like a neural network) and then optimize the parameters of that parametric function.
+Here $(\bm{\sigma}_{x}^{(t)})^2 \mathbf{I} = \text{diag}\big((\sigma_{x}^{(t)})^2_1, ..., (\sigma_{x}^{(t)})^2_{|x|}\big)$.
+We wish to learn the mean and covariance parameters of Gaussian distributions in \eqref{eq:q_psi_gaussian} and \eqref{eq:q_theta_gaussian} (these are called \textit{variational parameters}).
+There are two possible approaches for doing this: \textbf{(i)} $\text{ELBO}(\bm{\Phi})$ can be directly optimized as a function of variational parameters or \textbf{(ii)} One can model the variational parameters as outputs of some other parametric function (like a neural network) and then optimize the parameters of that parametric function.
 The second approach can be viewed as a form of regularization where the space in which variational parameters can lie is constrained to the range of the parametric function in use.
 We adopt the latter approach, and obtain the variational parameters as outputs of neural networks.
-We use $\bm{\Phi}$ to denote the set of neural network parameters.} Thus $q_{\bm{\psi}_n}^{(t)}(\bm{\psi}_n^{(t)}) \equiv q_{\bm{\psi}_n}^{(t)}(\bm{\psi}_n^{(t)}; \bm{\Phi})$, but we do not explicitly mention the dependence on $\bm{\Phi}$ in general to avoid notational clutter. $ELBO(\bm{\Phi})$ can now be computed by using (\ref{eq:joint_prob}) and (\ref{eq:q_mean_field}) in (\ref{eq:elbo_general}).
-Integration of the term involving $\log P(a_{ij}^{(t)} | \bm{\psi}_i^{(t)}, \bm{\psi}_j^{(t)}, \bm{\Theta}^{(t)})$ is hard, so for this term Monte Carlo estimation can be used.
-In all our experiments we use only one sample to get an approximation to (\ref{eq:elbo_general}) as it was done in \citep{KingmaEtAl:2013:AutoEncodingVariationalBayes}.
-Additionally, we empirically observed that for $t=1$, using $\mathbf{m}_{\bm{\psi}_n}^{(1)}$ and $\bar{\bm{\theta}}_k^{(1)}$ directly as a sample for Monte-Carlo estimation improves the link forecasting performance and hence we do this in our experiments.
+We use $\bm{\Phi}$ to denote the set of neural network parameters.
+Thus $q_{\bm{\psi}_n}^{(t)}(\bm{\psi}_n^{(t)}) \equiv q_{\bm{\psi}_n}^{(t)}(\bm{\psi}_n^{(t)}; \bm{\Phi})$, but we do not explicitly mention the dependence on $\bm{\Phi}$ in general to avoid further notational clutter.
+The $\text{ELBO}(\bm{\Phi})$ can now be computed by using (\ref{eq:joint_prob}) and (\ref{eq:q_mean_field}) in (\ref{eq:elbo_general}).
+Integration of the term involving $\log P(a_{ij}^{(t)} | \bm{\psi}_i^{(t)}, \bm{\psi}_j^{(t)}, \bm{\Theta}^{(t)})$ is hard, so for this term we use Monte-Carlo estimation.
+In all our experiments we use only one sample to get an approximation to (\ref{eq:elbo_general}) as also proposed in \cite{KingmaEtAl:2013:AutoEncodingVariationalBayes}.
+Additionally, we observed in our experiments that for $t=1$, using $\mathbf{m}_{\bm{\psi}_n}^{(1)}$ and $\bar{\bm{\theta}}_k^{(1)}$ directly as a sample for Monte-Carlo estimation improves the performance for link forecasting and hence we do this in all our experiments.